 - Major religion: Christianity

 - Life expectancy: 78 years (men), 83 years (women)

 - Currency: Euro

-Where is it?
+2. Where is Germany?

-Where to stay
+5. Where to stay in Germany?

 Here is public transport authority info for major cities: